makinacorpus/DbToolsBundle/docs/content/anonymization/gdprify.md

 The *DbToolsBundle* provides a command to run a *GDPR-friendly* workflow.

-The idea behind this command was to provide a way to import production data to another environment while ensuring not keeping sensitive data.
+The idea behind this command is to provide a way to import production data to another environment while ensuring not keeping sensitive data.

 After you got back a backup file from your production environment, run: